Jeff Warren

 Jeffrey Warren (born March 11, 1971) is a Canadian author and meditation teacher.
 He is the author of The Head Trip: Adventures on the Wheel of Consciousness, which The Guardian named as one of the ten best books on consciousness, and co-author of The New York Times bestseller Meditation for Fidgety Skeptics with Dan Harris and Caryle Adler.
 He is the founder of the Toronto-based meditation group The Consciousness Explorers Club.

-Early life
+Career

 Warren is from Toronto, Ontario, Canada.
 He studied literature at McGill University in Montreal, where he suffered a traumatic injury after falling 30 feet out of a tree, breaking his neck.
 He claimed that this event spurred his interest in consciousness as it changed his experience of the world and worsened his ADHD.